-- With your hands on your feet or the ground, inhale to straighten the spine and then fold forwards on the exhale.
+- With your hands on your feet or the ground, inhale to straighten the spine and then fold forward on the exhale.
 If this intensifies the stretch too much, stay upright.

 Seated Forward Bend

-The pose stretches the hamstrings, calves, ankles, and back.
+The Seated Forward Bend pose stretches the hamstrings, calves, ankles, and back.
 It is also very calming, de-stressing, and great for relieving headaches.

 - From Dandasana, inhale to reach your arms overhead.

-- As you exhale, tilt your hips as you bring your arms forward and fold over the thighs.
-Keep your arms in line with the ears to ensure a straight spine.
+- As you exhale, tilt your hips as you bring your arms forward and fold over your thighs.
+Keep your arms in line with your ears to ensure a straight spine.